Liz Powers Wells

 • Play Therapy External link

-I’m pursuing certification in play therapy under the supervision of a Registered Play Therapist, with extensive training and hands-on experience, including running groups.
-My approach is rooted in Child-Centered Play Therapy (CCPT), which trusts in a child’s innate capacity for growth when offered safety, presence, and respect.
-CCPT fits with how I see kids: capable, creative, and deserving of space where their voice leads the way.
+I’m pursuing certification in play therapy under the supervision of a Registered Play Therapist Supervisor.
+I have extensive training and hands-on experience, including running groups.
+My approach is rooted in Child-Centered Play Therapy (CCPT), which trusts a child’s innate capacity for growth when provided with safety, presence, and respect.
+CCPT aligns with how I see kids: capable, creative, and deserving of space where their voices lead the way.

 Issues I Treat